loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/x86-64.typ

 == Compilation Target
 When picking a compilation target there are always a lot of options, and for SLFL, x86-64 was picked.
-While choices like LLVM IR provide a lot of benefits to the developer in terms of development speed and convience, you ultimately sacrifice some control over the calling convention or memory allocation.
+While choices like LLVM IR provide a lot of benefits to the developer in terms of development speed and convience, one ultimately sacrifices some control over the calling convention or memory allocation.
 Due to SLFL's CPS nature, tail call optimization is a must and while LLVM provides tools and syntax for this a developer can not guarantee how the stack is handled when functions are called nor how arguments are passed to these functions.
 For this explicit need of control x86-64 was a fitting choice.

-#text(fill:blue)[
-  x86-64 is the instruction set that is most commonly utilized on modern desktop CPUs.
-  It features a rich set of instructions and gives developers a lot of control.
-]

 Utilizing the flexibity given by x86-64, SLFL gains a lot of control over how the calling convention is implemented and how the stack, registers and memory in general is used.